-Having a clear definition of this group is necessary before planning your sample design as it will be an important factor driving your sampling methodology, feasibility, and sample size.
+Having a clear definition of this group is necessary before determining the sampling frame or design, as it will be an important factor driving your sampling methodology, feasibility, and sample size.

-What is a target population?
+What is the target population?

-- US Adults 18+ Census Rep
+- Adults 18+ U.S. census representative

 - Delta Airlines Diamond and Platinum Elite Frequent Flyers

-- First and Second Generation Haitians living in Paris
+- First and second-generation Haitians living in Paris.

 From this list, it is clear that having access to the total population of all the theoretical individuals in each of the above categories is virtually impossible regardless of which methodology you deploy.
 Therefore you need to evaluate the assets available to you for each of the target population groups.

 Here is a partial list of example ambiguous target population definitions:

-- Russians who have never left the country
+- Russians who have left the country

-- Frequent Travelers
+- Frequent travelers

-- People who are Gifted
+- Individuals who are “gifted.”

-Why is the target population important?
-With a working knowledge of what the target population is and how you should be “particular” in creating a clear and precise definition, we can discuss why this target audience is not the same as the sampled population.
+Having a working knowledge of the target population and taking steps to be “particular” in creating a clear and precise definition, we can discuss why this target audience is not the same as the sampled population.

 - Sets clear direction on the scope and objective of the research and data types